7jadhavAbhi7/Text_Preprocessing/README.md

 - Stopword Removal: Removing common words like "the", "is", "and", etc., which do not carry significant meaning.
 - Punctuation Removal: Eliminating punctuation marks from the text.
 - Lemmatization: Reducing words to their base or root form to handle variations like plurals, verb tenses, etc.
+- HTML Tag Removal: Stripping HTML tags from the text to clean it from any markup.
 The preprocessed data is stored as a list of lists, where each sublist contains the preprocessed tokens for each line of text in `data.txt`.

 ## Installation